We-Gold/We-Gold.github.io/docs/homepage/card-deck.md

 scroll-stacked deck: each card pins near the top of the viewport and the next one slides up over it.
 Each card argues for one skill, with evidence.

-The homepage is deliberately short: a one-paragraph hero with the LinkedIn button, the deck, then a "Learn More" row of three link cards (Experience, Resume, GitHub), each with a one-line reason to click.
+The homepage is deliberately short: a one-paragraph hero, a graduation line, LinkedIn and Resume buttons, the deck, then a "Learn More" row of three link cards (Experience, Resume, GitHub), each with a one-line reason to click.
 Those links live in the `nextSteps` array at the top of `index.astro`.
 Don't restate resume details in the hero; the cards and the experience page carry them.